ArmaniCodes/WeatherLookup/README.md

 pip install -r requirements.txt
 ```
 ## APIKEY
 To use this program you need to signup on WeatherStack.com to retrieve a free API KEY.
-Once you signup, create a config.py and place
+Once you signup head to your dashboard where you will locate your free API key.
+Then create a file named config.py in the project directory and place
 ```sh
 apiKey = "YOURKEY"
 ```